 3.)
 Conduct your own grooming and once a week commit to brushing your dog looking out for any lumps, bumps or ticks.
 Learn how to trim his nails so you can keep on top of this job yourself and you can also brush your dog’s teeth, which though sounds like hard work, may save you a lot of money in the long run if you look after their teeth correctly.

 4.)
 Save old blankets and towels for dog rather than buying expensive pet beds.
 These pet beds often just get muddy and torn and your dog really doesn’t care what his bed looks like providing he is comfortable.

 5.)
 The one area, alongside veterinary care, not to scrimp is your dog’s diet.
 Feeding poor quality food is a false economy as not only are cheap dog foods often packed full of filler ingredients which often leave your dogs hungry and wanting more food but also health comes from the inside out and cheap food can be detrimental to health long term.

-Alongside a balanced, healthy diet it can be beneficial to include a Glucosamine for Dogs supplement in the diet, in order to maintain mobility and comfort especially at this time of year during cold, wet weather.
+Alongside a balanced, healthy diet it can be beneficial to include a Glucosamine for Dogs supplement in the diet, in order to maintain mobility comfort and joint suppleness.

 Scientific Nutritional Products offer Canine Joint Right which provides a comprehensive supplement which includes Glucosamine for Dogs, Chondroitin, MSM, Hyaluronic Acid and Omega 3 offering your dog the ultimate Joint Aid for Dogs package.
 Canine Joint Right supplement can help to support joint cartilage, soothe and ease aching joints and the unique addition of MSM helps to build cartilage, ligaments, tendons and synovial fluid.